 MIND Study researchers are specifically studying the potential benefits of nicotine to test whether it can improve or alleviate symptoms of memory loss in people with mild cognitive impairment (MCI), and possibly delay or prevent its progression to Alzheimer’s disease.

 Nicotine is safe when used as directed by your physician.
 In fact, it is so safe that nicotine patches are sold over the counter.

-In our earlier study, 74 adults diagnosed with MCI were prescribed nicotine or placebo patches for 6 months.
-Those using the nicotine patch had improvement in attention and memory.
-There were no serious side effects and no signs of nicotine withdrawal.
-These results were encouraging and justify this larger study.
+In an earlier study, 74 adults diagnosed with MCI were prescribed nicotine or placebo patches for six months.
+Those using the nicotine patch had improvement in attention and memory, and there were no serious side effects or signs of withdrawal.

 Here are some other ways the medical research community is exploring the potential of nicotine: